-A new continent, Zealandia, emerged as a result of millions of years of changes in the planet's topography, and its map was recently published.
+A new continent, Zealandia, emerged due to millions of years of changes in the planet's topography.

-Our Earth is shaped by the ever-shifting tectonic plates that continually redefine its continents and topographies.
-Over millions of years, these shifts have altered the planet's face, including the loss of an entire continent to the sea.
-Recently rediscovered, this lost continent, Zealandia, has finally been mapped, according to Forbes.
-This achievement marks Zealandia as the first continent to be completely mapped, and it’s also the world's first in undersea mapping.
+Earth's ever-shifting tectonic plates constantly reshape continents and landscapes.
+Over millions of years, these movements have transformed the planet, even causing the disappearance of an entire continent beneath the ocean.
+Recently rediscovered, Zealandia has finally been fully mapped, according to Forbes.
+It’s the first continent to be completely mapped and the first ever done under the sea.

 GNS Science shared an animation of the continent developing over the years to become visible as a separate continent on the map.
 In a 100-million-year revolution and shift, the continent came to be formed.
 The caption read, “GNS scientists have produced brand new maps of the continent of Te Riu-a-Māui / Zealandia showing how the shape of our islands has developed over millions of years.”